 Communication is a big part of Click and Collect.
 You need to let customers know when their parcel is ready for collection.
 Or, if any delays crop up, you need to notify them.

 Email alone doesn’t cut it here.
 Most people’s email inboxes are beyond cluttered, and they might miss the message from you that it’s time to pick up their order.
 If you gave them the choice, you’d probably find that customers prefer you to send them a quick SMS.

 It’s better for you, too.
 After all, SMS has a 98% open rate and 8x the response rate of email.
 What’s more, 90% of SMS messages are opened within 90 seconds.
 It gives you the reassurance that customers have got the message.

 To make life even easier for you, we’ve prepared some SMS templates that you can easily adapt to suit your brand.
 These should give you an idea of the types of Click and Collect messages customers like to receive.

 Note: When you see [XXX] in a template, this is a custom parameter you can fill with personalised data from your customer database.
 Learn more.

 1. Delivery date estimation

-Hi [NAME], thanks for your order: [ORDER]!
-We estimate it will be ready for collection on [DATE] from [LOCATION].
-We’ll send you an email and SMS as soon as its ready.
-Thanks!
+Hi [NAME], thanks for your order.
+It should be ready on [DATE] from [LOCATION].
+We’ll send you an email and SMS as soon as it is.
+Thanks again.